Whale louse: Life cycle

 Most species of whale louse are associated with a single species of whale.
-They remain with their host throughout their development and do not experience a free-swimming phase.
+They remain with their host throughout their development and will never experience a free-swimming phase.
 Although the relationship between a specific species of whale louse and a specific species of whale is more pronounced with baleen whales than with toothed whales, almost every species of whale has a louse species that is unique to it.
 With the sperm whale, the parasitic relationship is sex-specific.
 The whale louse Cyamus catodontis lives exclusively on the skin of the male, while Neocyamus physeteris is found only on females and calves.

 Whale lice attach themselves to the host body in places that protect them from water currents, so they can be found in natural body openings and in wounds; with baleen whales they are found primarily on the head and in the ventral pleats.
-Around 7,500 whale lice live on a single whale.
+Up to 7,500 whale lice can live on a single whale.

 With some species of whale louse, whale barnacle infestations play an important role.
 On the right whale, the parasites live mainly on callosities (raised callus-like patches of skin on the whales' heads).
 The clusters of white lice contrast with the dark skin of the whale, and help researchers identify individual whales because of the lice clusters' unique shapes.

 The lice predominantly eat algae that settle on the host's body.
 They usually feed off the flaking skin of the host and frequent wounds or open areas.
 They cause minor skin damage, but this does not lead to significant illness.

 The development of the whale louse is closely connected with the life pattern of whales.
 The distribution of various louse species reflects migratory patterns.